 Outcome 3:

 There are some competencies that have not been fully achieved and need to be further developed and additional training time is required, and additional training time is available.
 If evidence suggests that additional training time will not help the doctor to achieve the missing competences, an outcome 4 is appropriate; e.g., concerns regarding professional behaviours and probity.
+Prior written warning of the likelihood of an ARCP outcome 4 must have been given at a previous ARCP.

 Outcome 4: